superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 **Theorem:** Under the above assumptions, no mutual best response exists in pure strategies.

 The only possible mutual best response is $(0, 0)$, but $0$ isn't a best response when the opponent plays $0$.
-Hence there is no mutual best response or Nash Equilbrium for pure strategies.
+Hence there is no mutual best response or Nash equilibrium for pure strategies.

 ## Mixed Strategy Equilibrium